-9. View the home during different times of the day.
+9. View the home at different times of the day.
 If you are buying a golf home for the first time or would simply like to get a good feel for the course, be sure to visit the home at different times.
 This will give you an idea of what it’s like to live on the golf course.

 10. Your golf view may not stay the same.
 There are plenty of Scottsdale golf homes for sale with spectacular views.
 However, if you choose a home for the view, understand that possible renovations to the course may alter that view.
 This is a rare occurrence, but it is not unprecedented.

 11. Find out if you have direct access to the course.
 This is a small but important detail for some homebuyers.
 Some communities allow you to build a gate and access the course directly from your own yard.

 12. Learn about HOA restrictions A large number of Scottsdale golf communities are deed-restricted and have a list of guidelines for home modifications and landscaping.
 Know what the requirements and limits are in a community before deciding to buy a home.

 13. See if any major tournaments are hosted in the community Clubs like TPC Scottsdale become flooded with spectators during major tournaments.
 Some residents thrive on the electrifying atmosphere, hosting parties and get-togethers.
 It may be time consuming to get in and out of your neighborhood during such events.

 14. Ask about the summer schedule.
 If you intend to play golf year-round, you’ll want to know what the summer schedule looks like.
 Many golf clubs slow down during the scorching summer months and operate only within certain times.
 Find a club with summer hours that work for you.